Our Mission & Program Overviews

 Lending medical equipment to Needham residents

 Our medical loan program has a wide range of equipment available for loan to the residents of Needham.
 Whether our customers have a relative visiting, a short- term injury or a longer term need, the equipment is free to use and available on a first come first serve basis.
-Typical items include crutches, wheelchairs (transport & heavy duty), walkers (4-wheel and standard), kneeler walkers, commodes, bath seats and bed rails.
+Typical items include crutches, wheelchairs (transport & heavy duty), walkers (4-wheel and standard), kneeler walkers, commodes, toilet risers, bath seats and bed rails.
 Residents call for availability and pick up at their convenience.

-Tablets & Tutors
+Tech & Tutors

 Accessing Technology for All